-I wanted to climb up in the sport with my horse Randy.
-I slowly started to train for a longer time The app measures the intensity of a training, the total training time per week and the number of training sessions per week.
+I wanted to climb up in the sport with my horse, Randy, so I slowly started to train for a longer time.
+The Ipos Technology App measures the intensity of a training, the total training time per week, and the number of training sessions per week.
 I know that I cannot increase more than 10% per week.
-Only now that I measure my training I found out that I secretly build it up too fast.
+Since measuring my training, I have found out that I could be risking building it up too fast.
 Randy's fitness level is a lot lower than the intensity of some training sessions.
-I also didn't always give Randy enough time to recover.
+I also didn't always give m y horse enough time to recover.
 I wanted too much in a too short period of time.
-To make Randy fitter I have to build up even more gradually.
-This is how I give Randy time to get stronger.
+To increase Randy ‘s fitness, I have to build up even more gradually.
+This is how I give Randy time to become stronger.

 Now that I realise this, I can adjust my training to the fitness level per horse.
-This way I can also plan the number of rest days.
+In this way, I can also plan the number of rest days.
 I am happy that I can now build a training schedule for each individual horse.
 Now I know which horse needs to exercise and how intensive and long this training should be.